 - 2 tsp pure vanilla

-Whip the cream and vanilla until stiff.
+- Whip the cream: In a medium-sized bowl, whip the cream and vanilla together until stiff.
 Set aside.

-To serve, invert the semifredd onto a plate and remove the plastic wrap.
-Let stand 10 minutes to soften, then slice and serve.
-You can top with added berries if you have them.
+- Defrost and serve: Invert the semifredd onto a plate and remove the plastic wrap.
+Let stand 10 minutes to soften, then using a serated knife, slice in 1-inch thick pieces.
+Serve as is or topped with more berries if you have them.